ffalt/mah/README.md

 ## Build Config

-The default name is "Mah Jong", to change it
+The default game name is "Mah Jong", to change it
 * copy file `custom-build-config.json.dist` to `custom-build-config.json`
 * edit the name in `custom-build-config.json` to your desired app name